mueller-ma/openhab-mdi/README.md

 1. Run `python3 mdi.py` from the command line to create the .svg icons in a subfolder `iconset`.
 2. Run the `_icon_convert.sh` script to create the corresponding .png files.

+## Using the iconset

+That's easy.
+Just copy all files from the `iconset` folder to your openHAB configuration in the folder `icons/classic`.

 ## TODO